MuradAladdinzade/LLM_Survey/README.md

 **We group early popular Transformer-based PLMs, based on their neural architectures, into three main categories: encoder only, decoder-only, and encoder-decoder models.**

+1. Encoder-only PLMs: As the name suggests, the encoder only models only consist of an encoder network.
+These models are originally developed for language understanding tasks, such as text classification, where the models need to predict a class label for an input text.
+Representative encoder-only mod els include BERT and its variants, e.g., RoBERTa, ALBERT, DeBERTa, XLM, XLNet, UNILM, as to be described below.

 ![image](https://github.com/MuradAladdinzade/LLM_Survey/assets/142248290/91447624-21ef-4574-a859-a54874f38ae8)